UncleSamulus/geniomhe-oop-biopython-pubmed/README.md

 # PubMed

-PubMed keyword search between two dates, export in csv file, and make a representation of that using holoviz.
+> **General Guideline**: PubMed keyword search between two dates, export in csv file, and make a representation of that using holoviz.

+A project in Object Oriented Programming teaching unit at GENIOMHE Master 1 at Université Paris-Saclay, Université d'Évry val d'Essonne.

+_Due date_: 15 min oral presentation on 2023-11-15.

-## Goals
+## Milestones

 - [ ] Search PubMed between two dates for a specific keyword
   - Function for user input
   - Query constructor
   - API Query
-  - Save records as list
   - Save as CSV
     Columns:
     - PMCID